Food Intolerances and You

 Food Intolerance Vs Allergy

 Unlike food allergies, food intolerances have many different causes.
 The most crucial difference is that they DO NOT involve the activation of the body’s immune system.
-Food intolerances predominately affect one system, which typically results from components within a food; you may experience gut symptoms (such as FODMAPs) as food isn’t digested and absorbed well.
+Food intolerances predominately affect one system, which typically results from the components within a food; you may experience gut symptoms (such as FODMAPs) as food isn’t digested and absorbed well.
 Symptoms like bloating, abdominal pain, and changes in bowel habits (i.e., diarrhea or constipation) are caused by gas production by bacteria that live in the large intestine.

 Common dietary approaches to reduce the symptoms of food intolerances are to eliminate or find an exchange.
 A low FODMAP diet is often necessary to pinpoint particular foods that may trigger food intolerance symptoms.
 We suggest you see a dietitian before modifying your diet; we don’t want you to restrict yourself from healthy foods.
 A good dietitian will help ensure that these diets are implemented so that they are effective and provide adequate amounts of essential nutrients.